kinow/kinoshita.eti.br/_posts/2020-08-16-finding-ryokokosho-in-taiwan.md

 >a small part of the northeast end of Yingxueli, the northern half of Nanfuli, the west of
 >Xinyingli and the south of Dongmenli.

-So now we have a good source to identify the location of the mosquito!
+So now we have a reliable source to identify the location of the mosquito!

->It is located in the middle of present-day
+>It is located in the middle of present-day Zhongzheng District
->Zhongzheng District

 <img
   class="fluid"